felipejsborges/cs50_challenges/algorithms/README.md

 ### Linear Search
 **Pseudocode**
 - repeat, starting at the first element
-  - if it is what we are looking for, stop. otherwise, move to the next element **scenario - O(n), Ω(1)**
+  - if it is what we are looking for, stop. otherwise, move to the next element<br>
+**scenario - O(n), Ω(1)**
 - worst-case: we have to look through the entire array
-- best-case: the target is the first element of the array **[Test it!](https://repl.it/@FelipeBorges3/AdoredUnfitFilesize#linearsearch.c)**
+- best-case: the target is the first element of the array<br>
+**[Test it!](https://repl.it/@FelipeBorges3/AdoredUnfitFilesize#linearsearch.c)**
 <hr>
 ### Binary Search